 “If the company offers it, you should use it," Riani said.

 Ready to boost your skills and your career?
-Explore our many certificate and degree programs, or contact an enrollment coach to discuss your options.
+Explore our certificate, degree and specialization programs, or contact an enrollment coach to discuss your options.

 ▸Related Article: Possible Ways to Pay For Your Education